DanZinagri/NicheD20/docs/Skills/Mental Skills/Appraise.md

 ---
-tags: ['Skills', 'Mental']
+tags:
+  - Skills
+  - Mental
-PageType: 'Skills'
+PageType: Skills
-SkillTyp: 'Mental'
+SkillTyp: Mental
-Attr: 'Int'
+Attr: Int
 share: true
 ---

 #### Associated Ability Modifier: Intelligence
 You can evaluate the monetary value of an object.